If you have been looking through a dusty box filled with old family photos, the chances are that the pictures will be eaten around the edges.

 5. Maintain The Gutters

-Accumulation of water in or around pipelines and drains is another major reason why the number of silverfish keeps growing.
+Accumulating water in or around pipelines and drains is another major reason the number of silverfish keeps growing.
 Clean your drains properly and ensure that there is no water accumulating.
 This would protect your homes from silverfish.

 6. Lining Basements

-If you have a basement that is under construction or there are crawl spaces in the house, then it is important that you line them properly.
+If you have a basement under construction or crawl spaces in the house, you must line them correctly.
 Use plastic sheets to cover the entire area, reducing the moisture in such spaces.
 Line up walls if necessary and use a dehumidifier once in a while.
 This should reduce the infestation to a great extent.

 How To Take Care Of Existing Silverfish?